-On any given day, it's likely that most people use several different electrical appliances.
+On any given day, it's likely that most people use several electrical appliances.
 With electric appliances being so common in modern homes, it's easy to forget that there are very real risks and hazards associated with their use.
-Take the time to brush up on the principles of safe operation - and make sure that everyone in your home is aware of them - in order prevent unnecessary exposure to hazards and safety risks.
+Take the time to brush up on the principles of safe operation - and make sure that everyone in your home is aware of them - in order to prevent unnecessary exposure to hazards and safety risks.

 Electrical Safety Tips Anyone Can Follow